cybercog/laravel-love/README.md

 - Slack Reactions
 - Medium Claps

-This package developed in mind that it should cover all the possible use cases and will be viable in enterprise applications.
+This package developed in mind that it should cover all the possible use cases and be viable in enterprise applications.

 It is a successor of the very simple abandoned package:
 [Laravel Likeable](https://github.com/cybercog/laravel-likeable).